 4. Evaluate the Venue's Services and Facilities

 When it comes to choosing a wedding venue, it's important to remember that not all venues offer the same range of services and facilities.
-Consider these factors when weighing up one venue against the other:

 Catering and Menu Options

 Food's a big deal at any wedding.
 When evaluating a venue, compare the catering options they offer.
-Ask:

-• Do they have an in-house catering team or do they work with external caterers?
+- Do they have an in-house catering team, or do they work with external caterers?

-• Can they accommodate dietary restrictions or special requests?
+- Can they accommodate dietary restrictions or special requests?

 Ask for sample menus to get a sense of what they can offer.
 If you have specific preferences or want to add a personal touch to the menu, find out if the venue allows you to customise the selections.
+Seasonal dishes showcasing local Herefordshire produce with thoughtful options for every guest.
+Learn more on Food & Wine.

 Venue Capacity and Layout